Sheffield, Alabama: Geography

 Sheffield was one of the Colbert County sites of embarkation by riverboat and barge on the Tennessee River during the forced relocation of Eastern and Southern United States Indian tribes, known as the Trail of Tears.
 The embarkation site was at what is now the Spring Creek boat launch and park area.

 Sheffield is also home to the oldest bridge site in the state of Alabama.
 What is today known as the "Old Railroad Bridge," is actually a bridge site that dates back to the early 1800s.

 Economy

-In 1940, Reynolds Metal Company set up its first aluminum smelting facility in Sheffield, paving the way for wartime expansion of aircraft production in the country.
+In 1940, the Reynolds Metals Company set up its first aluminum smelting facility in Sheffield, paving the way for wartime expansion of aircraft production in the country.

-Sheffield was the home of Muscle Shoals Sound Studios at 3614 Jackson Highway and later at 1000 Alabama Avenue.
+Sheffield is the home of Muscle Shoals Sound Studios at 3614 Jackson Highway and later at 1000 Alabama Avenue.
 Cher, The Rolling Stones, The Osmonds, Aretha Franklin, Bob Seger, Lynyrd Skynyrd, Simon & Garfunkel, The Staple Singers and many others recorded the biggest hits of their careers in this small studio, that remains well known and respected throughout the music industry.

 Demographics

+As of the 2023 American Community Survey, there are 4,386 estimated households in Sheffield with an average of 2.12 persons per household.
+The city has a median household income of $42,097.
+Approximately 25.7% of the city's population lives at or below the poverty line.
+Sheffield has an estimated 54.5% employment rate, with 15.9% of the population holding a bachelor's degree or higher and 87.7% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (98.4%), Spanish (1.6%), Indo-European (0.0%), Asian and Pacific Islander (0.0%), and Other (0.0%).

+The median age in the city was 40.1 years.